CastAMCF/MiniTweaksToolbox/README.md

 ***<details><summary>Inventory Check</summary>***

-  With inventory check enable when you buy a part that you already have its gonna warning you that you already have it, you can still buy it if you press B again
+  With inventory check enable when you buy a part that you already have its gonna warning you that you already have it, you can still buy it if you press the buy key again
 </details>

 ***<details><summary>Painted Parts</summary>***